About

 Site Uses

-Coquille Point is used by residents and visitors primarily for photography, beachcombing, picnicking, bird watching, observing pinnipeds, flying drones, exercising dogs, playing on the beach, fishing, paddle boarding, climbing rocks, biking, jogging, flying kites, and strolling on the beach.
+Coquille Point is used by residents and visitors primarily for photography, beachcombing, picnicking, bird watching, observing pinnipeds, flying drones, exercising dogs, playing on the beach, fishing, paddle boarding, climbing rocks (the ones without intertidal life on them!), biking, jogging, flying kites, and strolling on the beach.

 Access